promptdriven/pdd/README.md

 PDD (Prompt-Driven Development) CLI provides a comprehensive set of tools for managing prompt files, generating code, creating examples, running tests, and handling various aspects of prompt-driven development.
 By leveraging the power of AI models and iterative processes, PDD aims to streamline the development workflow and improve code quality.

 The various commands and options allow for flexible usage, from simple code generation to complex workflows involving multiple steps.
 The ability to track costs, manage output locations through environment variables, and chain multiple commands further enhances the tool's utility in different development environments.

+With the consistent argument order placing prompt files first, PDD emphasizes its prompt-driven nature and provides a more intuitive interface for users.
+This consistency across commands should make the tool easier to learn and use effectively.

 As you become more familiar with PDD, you can create more complex workflows by chaining multiple commands and utilizing the full range of options available.
 Always refer to the latest documentation and use the built-in help features to make the most of PDD in your development process.